JordanDTaylor/GitAcquire/strategy.md

 #### Signs of the Mid-Game

+Either:
-- More than 3 chains have been created.
-- More than 20 tiles have been placed.
+- More than 3 chains have been created AND more than 20 tiles have been placed.
 - A chain is safe.

 #### General Strategy

+- Prepare for end-game by owning majority stocks in the upcoming large chains.

 #### Tile Placement